cfpb/design-system/docs/components/tables.md

   Make sure to indicate the unit of measurement.
 In terms of placement, if the units are the same across columns, indicate the unit of measurement in the title or someplace noticeable above the table.

-  Alternatively, if the table uses at most two units of measurement, consider using asterisks following the column label, and define the unit of measurement below the table, as shown in the example here.
+  Alternatively, if the table uses at most two units of measurement, consider using asterisks following the column label, and define the unit of measurement below the table.

   If units differ from column to column, the standard is to list the unit of measure in parentheses following the column label.
 Make sure to use common abbreviations when indicating units of measure.
 Spell out any ambiguous or obscure abbreviations.